ch3slin/cli_pomodoro/README.md

 - Allows the user to specify the interval and break time in minutes
 - Plays an alarm sound when the interval or break time ends
 - Allows the user to specify a custom MP3 file to use as the alarm sound

+## Issues
+- The arg -f FILE_PATH creates an error if file is outside program directory.

 ## Requirements
 - Python 3

 ## Usage
 - To run the application, open a terminal window and navigate to the directory containing the pomodoro.py file.
 Then, run the following command: